lupyuen3/blockly-zig-nuttx/README.md

 };
 ```

+The code above refers to the following fields that we have defined in our BME280 Sensor Block...

+-   Dropdown Field `FIELD`: Select "temperature", "pressure" or "humidity"

+-   Text Input Field `PATH`: For the NuttX Path of our BME280 Sensor, defaults to "/dev/sensor/sensor_baro0"

 This code goes into the JavaScript Module `Blockly.Zig.functions`.
 We'll build this module in the next section...

 # Build Custom Block